alefranz/MELT/docs/guide.md

     ```

 - Use the `LoggingAssert.Contains(...)` helpers.
-For example, to test that a single log has been emitted and it had a property `number` with value `42`:
+For example, to test that a single log was emitted with a property `number` whose value is `42`:

     ```csharp
     var log = Assert.Single(loggerFactory.Sink.LogEntries);